 - Ms. Fanservice: Generally averted, particularly in Doctor Who where in other than a couple of episodes in which she wears short skirts, Clara dresses conservatively, and Victoria where there is even a scene in which she takes a bath, fully clothed.
 Outside of her TV work, Coleman also tends to dress conservatively in fashion and magazine photoshoots and on the red carpet and as of 2017 is not even known to have been photographed in any sort of swimwear.
-The sole exceptions are the 2011-2012 miniseries Room at the Top and Dancing on the Edge in which Coleman was filmed briefly topless (for the former) and briefly in revealing lingerie (for the latter).
+The sole exceptions are the 2011-2012 miniseries Room at the Top and Dancing on the Edge in which Coleman was filmed briefly topless (for the former) and briefly in revealing lingerie (for the latter); she also posed for the occasional revealing glamour photo, most recently for Rollacoaster magazine in 2018.
 In a 2017 interview promoting Victoria, Jenna explained simply that she generally wasn't offered parts that required nudity.

 - Ooh, Me Accent's Slipping: Generally speaking, Coleman has no problem masking her natural accent, even in interviews where she speaks with less of a pronounced accent in 2016 than she did when she launched her career.
 In Doctor Who, however, her accent evolved over time, starting out with one more noticeably RP than the Blackpool-tinged accent she began using in Series 8 (around the time, in fact, that Clara confirms on screen that she hails from Blackpool).